?

 • He also encourages 'blended vision' as an excellent option for most 2nd-eye cataract patients, to vastly reduce dependence on spectacles for closer-up vision following cataract surgery, as well as having excellent distance vision without spectacles.

-• That option can include standard or premium intraocular lenses such as 'extended-depth-of-focus' (EDOF) IOLS, in suitable patients.
+• That option can include standard or premium intraocular lenses such as 'extended-depth-of-focus' (EDOF) IOLS, in many patients.

 • To obtain ideal cataract-surgery outcomes (excellent vision without spectacle dependence) requires not only considerable cataract surgery experience & excellent surgical skills, but also the very best, state-of-the-art diagnostic & surgical equipment for both the preoperative assessment & intraocular lens-power calculations, and for performing the operation itself.

-• Brett was the first cataract surgeon in Southland/Otago to use Cataract (OCT) Optical Coherence Tomography Laser Scanning Biometry for cataract assessment.
-This equipment provides the most accurate and precise intraocular lens (IOL) calculations possible, to help ensure the very best cataract surgery refractive outcomes and excellent postoperative vision.
+• Brett was the first cataract surgeon in Southland/Otago to use Cataract (OCT) Laser Biometry for cataract assessment to provide the most accurate and precise intraocular lens (IOL) calculations possible and to help ensure the very best cataract surgery refractive outcomes with excellent postoperative vision.

-• Using this, the world’s first Cataract Biometer able to measure the optical power of the inner surface of the cornea as well as that of the outer surface, allows significantly higher precision and accuracy for the intraocular lens calculations.
+• The Carl Zeiss IOLMaster700 Biometer is the world’s first to be able to actually measure the optical power of the inside surface of the cornea as well as that of the outside surface and allows significantly higher accuracy for intraocular lens calculations.

-• Brett was the first Cataract Surgeon in New Zealand to offer this option, which is particularly important for patients requiring astigmatism-correcting lenses and for patients who have had previous Lasik eye surgery.
+• Brett was the first Cataract Surgeon in New Zealand to offer that option, which is particularly important for patients requiring astigmatism-correcting lenses and for patients who have had previous Lasik eye surgery.

 What is Ophthalmology?